westpoint-robotics/usma_mavros/README.md

 # usma_mavros

 These instructions are for operating a small, multirotor UAS running a PX4 flight control unit or similar variant.
 They also include setup for a ROS interface using mavlink and mavros.
-The companion computer can be a number of embedded devices such as a NUC, Odroid, RPi, or ground station PC.
+The companion computer can be a number of embedded devices such as a NUC, Odroid, or RPi while using a ground station PC connected via Wifi and a telemetry radio.

 ## Outdoor Operations